MarisaKirisame/first_order_logic_prover/README.md

 ==============
 This is a library which contain:

+ - Backward chaining algorithm
+ - Dependent type First order logic tree( unimplement yet )
  - First order logic classes.
+ - Forward chaining algorithm
+ - Gentzen system
  - Parser for parsing FOL.
- - Gentzen system
+ - Resolution method
- - Forward chaining algorithm
+ - Rete algorithm( unimplemented yet )
  - Unify
- - Backward chaining algorithm
- - Rete algorithm( unimplemented yet )
- - Resolution method

 Dependency: See .pro. **Use a lot of C++1y feature so need a good compiler.**